featurist/hyperdom/readme.md

 ```

 SVG in hyperdom supports all the same DOM events and interaction you'd expect from hyperdom.

-### Namespaces

-Some features of SVG require XML namespaces to work, JSX doesn't support namespace syntax natively, so instead hyperdom recognises `--` instead of `:` for namespaces.
-For example `xlink:href` should be written `xlink--href`.

 ## Debugging the DOM